Thank you, Mr Speaker. I think I am petitioning to make another statement.

 May I urge my right hon.
 Friend to reconsider the point made by our right hon.
 Friend the Member for Chingford and Woodford Green (Mr Duncan Smith)?
 I think we all know that the people who voted against the programme motion tonight did not really want more time to consider the Bill; they wanted to frustrate Brexit.
 They wanted to block it.
 Nobody is fooled.
 Why do the Government not play them at their own game?
 The Father of the House, my right hon. and learned Friend the Member for Rushcliffe (Mr Clarke), said that another three days would do it, so why do we not start the Committee stage tomorrow?
 The extra three days that seem to be required could be Friday, Saturday and Sunday.
 We could sit till any hour on all three days, and we could then see how much appetite there really is for extra scrutiny of the Bill.
-I suspect that if the Leader of the House were to do that, he would find that, actually, not much scrutiny would be required from the Opposition Benches.
+I suspect that if the Leader of the House were to do that, he would find that, actually, not much scrutiny would be required from Opposition Members.

 I am grateful to my hon.
-Friend for a characteristically good idea as to how we might be able to proceed.
+Friend for a characteristically good idea on how we might be able to proceed.
 The only difficulty is that the programme motion has been voted down, and to sit in the way my hon.
 Friend suggests would require another programme motion, and there is no indication that that would meet with greater satisfaction from the Opposition.
 The House of Lords also has to consider this Bill in due time, so I fear that his great solution is not going to be a way forward.

-It is not the truth; it is in fact something which we are only allowed to call a terminological inexactitude—in other words, it is absolute rubbish to suggest that people who voted against this programme motion only did so in order to delay Brexit or because they are opposed to Brexit.
+It is not the truth; it is in fact something that we are only allowed to call a terminological inexactitude—in other words, it is absolute rubbish to suggest that people who voted against this programme motion only did so to delay Brexit or because they are opposed to Brexit.
 Any hon.
 Member who understands their duties in this place should never have voted for this programme motion in the first place.
 I say further that the right hon.
 Member for Chingford and Woodford Green (Mr Duncan Smith), who is a former leader of the Conservative party, is equally at fault in not understanding when the sensible thing to do is to accept with good grace the very generous and sensible offer immediately made by my right hon.
 Friend the Leader of the Opposition.

 Finally, on the question of limbo, I rather thought one had to be pure of soul to get in, so not many people are going to end up there.